wasmCloud/wasmcloud.com/docs/cli/scale.md

 description: "wash scale command reference"
 ---

-`wash scale` supports scaling the actors in your lattice to handle concurrent requests.
-It accepts the host ID on which the actor is running and the reference of the actor to scale as required arguments.
-It also accepts a `--max-concurrent` value that specifies the maximum number of instances this actor can run concurrently.
+`wash scale` supports scaling the components in your lattice to handle concurrent requests.
+It accepts the host ID on which the component is running and the reference of the component to scale as required arguments.
+It also accepts a `--max-concurrent` value that specifies the maximum number of instances this component can run concurrently.
 By default, the value is an unbounded level of concurrency.
-A value of zero is equivalent to stopping the actor.
+A value of zero is equivalent to stopping the component.

 ### Usage
 ```
-wash scale actor <your-host-id> wasmcloud.azurecr.io/echo:0.3.7
+wash scale component <your-host-id> wasmcloud.azurecr.io/echo:0.3.7
-wash scale actor <your-host-id> wasmcloud.azurecr.io/echo:0.3.7 --max-concurrent=20
+wash scale component <your-host-id> wasmcloud.azurecr.io/echo:0.3.7 --max-concurrent=20

-# Stopping the actor
+# Stopping the component
-wash scale actor <your-host-id> wasmcloud.azurecr.io/echo:0.3.7 --max-concurrent=0
+wash scale component <your-host-id> wasmcloud.azurecr.io/echo:0.3.7 --max-concurrent=0
 ```

 ### Options